wp-plugins/wp-demo-builder/README.txt

 * <strong>Ability to install any plug-ins:</strong> <strong>WP Demo Builder</strong> is the only service that lets your customers install plug-ins!
 This helps them better appreciate the quality of your product.

-* <strong>Export your demo to your customers:</strong> With <strong>WP Demo Builder</strong>, you can export each customer’s demo site into a quickstart package so that they can easily deploy on their production site.
+* <strong>Export your demo to your customers:</strong> With <strong>WP Demo Builder</strong>, you can export each customer's demo site into a quickstart package so that they can easily deploy on their production site.

 <i>*If you like our plugin and service, please vote for it!*</i>